agracio/ts-react-json-table/README.md

 ];
  ```

- You can instead pass `excludeColumns` prop
+ You can pass `excludeColumns` prop

   ```js
  var excludeColumns = [